Voiced by Amazon Polly

 3. What are some challenges of using CNN in image processing?

 ANS: – Using CNN for image processing has some drawbacks, including the need for enormous training data, the potential for overfitting, and the difficulty of interpreting the results and understanding how the network generates its predictions.
 Bias and discrimination are also possible if the training data is not sufficiently diverse.

 4. How can I train a CNN model for image processing?

 ANS: – Get a sizable sample of photos and correctly classify them before training a CNN model for image processing.
 The CNN model can then be built using a deep learning framework like TensorFlow or PyTorch and trained on the dataset using gradient descent and backpropagation.
 To maximize performance, you must tweak the model’s hyperparameters, such as the learning rate and layer count.

 WRITTEN BY Rajveer Singh Chouhan

-Rajveer Singh Chouhan works as a Research Intern at CloudThat.
+Rajveer Singh Chouhan works as a Research Associate at CloudThat.
 He has been learning and gaining practical experience in AWS and Azure.
 Rajveer is also passionate about continuously expanding his skill set and knowledge base by actively seeking opportunities to learn new skills.
 Rajveer regularly reads blogs and articles related to various programming languages, technologies, and industry trends to stay up to date with the latest developments in the field.